-My personal intention for 2018 is to help you re-think how you think about your Brain.
+My professional intention is to help you re-think how you think about your Brain.

 What does that mean?